fredpdavis/oshealab_genomic_scripts/README.md

 compressed by either gzip or bunzip, resulting in a further '.gz' or '.bz2' suffix, respectively.

-You can request your own sequence files from NIAMS core if your samples were sequenced locally, or download them from
+You can request your own sequence files from the NIAMS core if your samples were sequenced locally, or download them from
 [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/) if you want to re-process published data.